 The way to fix it is to add or change the heap size setting.
 From the main menu, choose Help | Edit Custom VM Options to create a copy of the

 idea.vmoptions file in the user home directory.
 See PhpStorm's help page for more information.

 -Xms128m -Xmx2048m -XX:MaxPermSize=350m -XX:ReservedCodeCacheSize=96m -XX:+UseCodeCacheFlushing -XX:+UseCompressedOops

-Althogh the graphical svn UI in PhpStorm is pretty good, there may be time when you want to use the command line SVN.
+Although the graphical svn UI in PhpStorm is pretty good, there may be a time when you want to use the command line SVN.

 If you do that, it could be that the command line SVN will complain that the current directory is in the wrong SVN format.

-This is usually due to the fact that PhpStorm uses its own version of SVN (which is embedded as a java library), and that it uses a SVN data format that is more recent that the command line SVN you are using.
+This is usually due to the fact that PhpStorm uses its own version of SVN (which is embedded as a Java library), and that it uses SVN data format that is more recent than the command line SVN you are using.
 For example, maybe your command line SVN uses the 1.6 format, while the PhpStorm svn uses 1.7.

 There are two ways to deal with this

 - Upgrade your command line SVN so it can deal with the data format version used by PhpStorm.